filecoin-project/specs/content/systems/filecoin_files/data_transfer/_index.md

 A data transfer CAN be negotiated over the network via the Data Transfer Protocol, a libp2p protocol type.

-Using the Data Transfer Protocol as an independent libp2p communciation mechanism is not a hard requirement -- as long as both parties have an implementation of the Data Transfer Subsystem that can talk to the other, any transport mechanism (including offline mechanisms) is acceptable.
+Using the Data Transfer Protocol as an independent libp2p communication mechanism is not a hard requirement -- as long as both parties have an implementation of the Data Transfer Subsystem that can talk to the other, any transport mechanism (including offline mechanisms) is acceptable.

 ## Data Structures